FTHPC/Correlation_Compressibility/README.md

 After running the above script, an *.RData file(s) will be produced giving the approprirate timing information of the training and prediction models.

-## To Run the code to before statistical analysis on datasets
+## To run the statistical analysis on datasets

 In order to run the statistical analysis, a dataset and a configuration file must be specified.